 Experimental Techniques

 Enzyme kinetics: Kinetics of enzyme-catalyzed reactions are essential to understanding the function and mechanism of enzymes.
-We have extensive experience in steady-state and pre-steady state kinetics, such as stopped-flow and rapid quenching techniques.
-We use these methods in combination with the other biochemical and biophysical techniques.
+We have extensive experience in steady-state and pre-steady-state kinetics, such as stopped-flow and rapid quenching techniques.
+We use these methods in combination with other biochemical and biophysical techniques.

 Protein preparation: Protein preparation is central to all of our projects.
 We have extensive skills in the preparation of various proteins, including metalloenzymes that require anaerobic techniques, and membrane proteins that require detergent solubilization.
 We also use various heterologous protein expression systems to purify these challenging proteins.

-Small molecule and carbohydrate characterization: Quantitative characterization of enzyme reaction products is central to our study.
-Therefore, we use a variety of analytical methodologies, including NMR, HPLC, MS, SEC (size exclusion chromatography), and HPAEC-PAD (high-performance anion-exchange chromatography coupled with pulsed amperometric detection).IMAG0014
+Small molecule and carbohydrate characterization: Characterization of bacterial metabolites (natural products) and enzyme reaction products is central to our study.
+Therefore, we use a variety of analytical methodologies, including NMR, HPLC (Hitachi and Agilent), MS, SEC (size exclusion chromatography), HPAEC-PAD (high-performance anion-exchange chromatography coupled with pulsed amperometric detection), and LCMS.IMAG0014

 Biophysical spectroscopy: